Tibetan Art and Culture in Exile Flourish at Times of Uncertainty

 Vajra knot braided using red- and yellow-coloured khata

-After the workshops, I placed my torma on the home altar next to the statue of Guanyin (Bodhisaatva of Compassion).
+After the workshops, I placed my torma on the home altar next to the statue of Guanyin (Bodhisattva of Compassion).
 I found a place in the corners of my room for the Mani stone and a handful of Tsha Tshas that I’ve made, and hung the braided amulet on my door knob.

 After having joined four workshops, I came to realise that the act of making is probably the most efficient way for public at large to learn about — and be immersed in — a foreign culture.
 While organisation such as the Norbulingka Institute is committed to preserving Tibetan art and culture, it has become clear that intangible heritage could only be sustained, or revived, when they’re no longer an artisan privilege.
 As soon as art and culture are removed from the pedestal and walk into people’s everyday life (just like how Tibetan art and craft have entered mine), they live on.